8.0 Migration Guide

 </action-export>

-You can choose to attach the export file to the current record using the new attachment
+You can choose to attach the export file to the current record using the new attachment attribute.

 Refer to action-export documentation for details.